Fun Things to Do in Marco Island

 Marco Island is the largest of the Ten Thousand Islands, but there are plenty of hidden, uninhabited isles that are prime for exploring in Ten Thousand Islands National Wildlife Refuge.
 Head out via kayak, canoe or boat and weave through mangrove-lined estuaries.
 You might even spot manatees, sea otters, alligators, crocodiles, wood storks, brown and white pelicans, roseate spoonbills, herons, egrets and more.
 No entry fees required.

-Head to the oceanfront JW Marriott Marco Island and book a pampering session at the Spa by JW and experience one of the more relaxing things to do in Macro Island.
+Head to the oceanfront JW Marriott Marco Island and book a pampering session at the Spa by JW and experience one of the more relaxing things to do in Marco Island.
 All your cares will melt away with the resort’s signature 80-minute Balinese treatment, a choreographed massage that soothes sore muscles.
 Or opt for the 50-minute Marco Island Custom Facial and a skincare therapist will customize a specific treatment for you using organic ingredients.
-Spa treatments from $59,

-Other Top Things to Do in Marco Island
+Other Fun Things to Do in Marco Island

 Calling all history buffs!
 Marco Island is home to several ancient burial mounds and other artifacts dating back to the Calusa Indians.
 Archeologists have unearthed artifacts found to be more than 3,000 years old, including the priceless Key Marco Cat sculpture, now located at The Smithsonian.
 To learn more, visit the Marco Island Historical Museum, which features priceless items documenting the Calusa Indian settlements on the island.
 Admission is free.

 Drop a line and hook a big one